8go/coinbash/README.md

 ## Install

 There is no install.
 Download the release.
 Copy the single bash file `coinbash.sh` wherever you want, preferably some directory included in your `PATH`.
 If not already installed and only on the first run, `coinbash.sh` will install the small packages `curl` and `ql`.
 Set the environment variable `COINMARKETCAP_API_KEY` to your personal coinmarketcap-API-key.
+Ready to go!

 ## Build